programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 [api]: /lessons/intro-to-the-zotero-api.html

-RDF databases (also called graph databases) are well-suited to expressing complex relationships between many entities, like people people, places, events, and concepts tied to individual objects.
+RDF databases are well-suited to expressing complex relationships between many entities, like people people, places, events, and concepts tied to individual objects.
+These databases are often referred to as "graph" databases because they structure information as a graph or network, where a set of resources, or nodes, are connected together by edges that describe the relationships between each resource.

 Because RDF databases support the use of URLs (weblinks), they can be made available online and linked to other databases, hence the term "Linked Open Data".
 Major art collections including the [British Museum][bm], [Europeana], the [Smithsonian American Art Museum][saam], and the [Paul Mellon Center for British Art][mellon] have published their collections data as LOD, and they have been joined by the [Getty Vocabulary Program][getty].

 [getty]: http://vocab.getty.edu